codingphun/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 1. In the top right corner select **Create contact flow** to open the contact flow editor

-1. Name your contact flow `CustomerServiceChatbot`
+1. Name your contact flow `YourIntials_CustomerServiceChatbot`

 1. Expand the **Interact** group of blocks and drag and drop the **Get customer input** block onto the grid